shenlu89/shenlu.me/README.md

 - `components/*` - The components defined as functions provide more features for all pages.
 - `data/*` - All other unpublic information (mata, headers, articles, etc.) about the pages.
 - `lib/*` - A collection of helpful utilities or functions for external services.
-- `pages/api/*` - [API Routes](https://beta.nextjs.org/docs/routing/fundamentals) powering post views.
+- `app/api/*` - [API Routes](https://nextjs.org/docs/app/building-your-application/routing/router-handlers) powering post views.
-- `pages/blog/*` - Static pre-rendered posts using Contentlayer.
+- `app/blog/*` - Static pre-rendered posts using Contentlayer.
 - `posts/*` - All the content of posts.
 - `pages/*` - All other static pages.
 - `db/*` - The [Prisma](https://www.prisma.io/) schema and client, which uses a [PlanetScale](https://planetscale.com/) MySQL database.
 - `public/*` - Static public assets including fonts and images.
-- `styles/*` - A small amount of global styles, mostly using vanilla Tailwind CSS.

 ## Running Locally